 - Depending upon your progress on the career plans that you make for yourself, it will be important to revisit the plans and goals from time to time.
 It is important to check out your situation from time to time and make adjustments to your plans in order to achieve your goals.

-- If you, in spite of your best of efforts, fail to achieve your goals, then you may need to re-assess yourself or may take help of expert Career Counsellors and Mentors.
-Expert Career Counsellors and Mentors can help you out to take a new course of action.
-This is a very crucial insight in your understanding of how to choose a career.
+- If you, in spite of your best efforts, fail to achieve your goals, then you may need to re-assess yourself or may take the help of expert Career Counsellors and Mentors.
+Expert Career Counsellors and Mentors can help you to take a new course of action.
+This is a very crucial insight into your understanding of how to choose a career.

-We live in a world where the future is largely uncertain due to the rapid changes in business and economy.
-Events like the CoVid pandemic, could make the future situations volatile and disrupt the best of the career plans.
-Therefore, mastering the art of career decision making, that is, knowing how to choose a career, is enormously important.
+We live in a world where the future is largely uncertain due to the rapid changes in business and the economy.
+Events like the CoVid pandemic, could make future situations volatile and disrupt the best of career plans.
+Therefore, mastering the art of career decision-making, that is, knowing how to choose a career, is enormously important.